GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/README.md

 kubectl create configmap aet-dictionary --from-file=AETs.json
 ```

+AET dictionary json can also passed directly via "--aet_dictionary_inline" parameter.

 Note that any C-FIND query on the ModalitiesInStudy tag will result in 1 QIDO-RS query per modality.

 For the list of command line flags, see [here](import/src/main/java/com/google/cloud/healthcare/imaging/dicomadapter/Flags.java)

+### Import Adapter parameter deprecation notes

+'dicomwebAddr' and 'dicomwebStowPath' parameters are considered deprecated, but can still be used with C-STORE service.
+Use 'dicomwebAddress' (that must include full path) instead to also support C-FIND, C-MOVE and storage commitment services.
+If both parameters are used, 'dicomwebAddress' takes precedence for C-STORE service.

 ## Export Adapter